 - Control antibiotic and test antibiotic (your good egg and your bad egg).

 Another thing to keep in mind is the time constraints for this procedure.
-Unlike testing an egg in a matter of seconds, you have to consider colony growth times, drying times and actual procedure times.
+Here, you have to consider colony growth times, drying times and actual procedure times.
 The time it takes to complete each step is mentioned in the video; however, here is a list to serve as a quick reference:

 - Grow two bacterial cultures overnight: one colony that is susceptible and one that is resistant.